Ethorbit/nzc-docker/README.md

 # NZC Docker
-Docker infrastructure used by the NZC (nZombies Chronicles) game community.
+Docker infrastructure used by the nZC (nZombies Chronicles) game community.
 Runs a database, various web apps and a few game servers.
 Intended to run on a single host, but nothing's stopping you from using thirdparty tools to set it up on multiple hosts.

 ## Prerequisites
 * a Linux install (outside of a container) with at least 4 CPU threads (for best performance), NVMe storage (For best performance) with 25GB of free disk space, and 3GB of RAM available.